simonmichael/shelltestrunner/README.md

 If you have a testing situation such as this<sup><small>1</small></sup>, we at [Joyful Corp.](http://joyful.com) can help!

-**shelltestrunner** is a portable command-line tool for testing other command-line programs, or general shell commands, on (eg) Unix, Mac or Windows.
+**shelltestrunner** is a portable command-line tool for testing command-line programs, or general shell commands , on (eg) Unix, Mac or Windows.
 It reads simple test specifications defining a command to run, some input, and the expected output, stderr, and exit status.
 It can run tests in parallel, selectively, with a timeout, in color, etc.